tonguyenquanghuy/Volunteer-matching-system/README.md

 # PROJECT PARTS
 ## Part 1: Supply side modelling
 We will create a relational data model representing the supply of volunteers.
-This model will in-clude attributes and relationships relevant to the volunteer capacity, ensuring alignment with the FRC’s operational needs.
+This model will include attributes and relationships relevant to the volunteer capacity, ensuring alignment with the FRC’s operational needs.
 ## Part 2: SQL implementation
-Using the provided synthetic data, we will develop and execute SQL queries to retrieve and ana-lyse information.
+Using the provided synthetic data, we will develop and execute SQL queries to retrieve and analyse information.
 This part tests our ability to apply SQL in practical scenarios, enhancing our skills in data manipulation and analysis.
 ## Optional extra part: Dynamic matching
-We developed an algorithm to match the volunteer to the request, assuming a request can be clas-sified as Oversupply request and Undersupply request.
+We developed an algorithm to match the volunteer to the request, assuming a request can be classified as Oversupply request and Undersupply request.